Rifle FAQ

 AR-15 reviews

-Q: I notice that you don't review AR-15s and all their derivatives.
+Q: I notice that you don't review many AR-15s and their derivatives.
 In my quest for my first varmint rifle, I looked at the Bushmaster AR-15 Varminter.
-I eventually ruled it out because of its high price tag, but I am curious to know if you have ever reviewed one, and what you thought of it.
+I eventually ruled it out because of its high price tag, but I am curious to know if you have ever reviewed one and what you thought of it.

 A: The fact is that I am not very interested in that category of weapon.
 I was forced to qualify (shot "Expert," no less) with the M-16 in the military.
 It was designed as a rifle for half-skilled troops that don't know how to shoot and must rely on a weapon that sprays like an aerosol can.
 That is, in fact, what we had in Vietnam and why the AR-15 was adopted in the first place.
-(Thank God that today we have a volunteer military--the best in the world--and real shooters in the front line, a totally different situation than during the Vietnam War.)
+(Thank God that today we have a volunteer military--the best in the world--a totally different situation than during the Vietnam War.)

 As a varmint rifle for civilian use, the AR-15 and its clones are not the best choice.
 Stick with a heavy barrel bolt action or single shot rifle specifically designed for the purpose of shooting small varmints at long range, rather than a modified assault rifle.